-Each winch model can have a variety of wire rope sizes installed by the user.
-The maximum wire rope size is shown on the nameplate.
-See Figure 2 for approved wire rope sizes and drum capacities.
+See Figure 2 for approved wire rope sizes, drum capacities and maximum rated line pulls.
 When a larger diameter wire rope is used, the length of wire rope installed on the drum will be shorter.
-In some situations, the winch can create a tension in the wire rope that is greater than the strength of the wire rope.
+Be aware that the winch can create a tension in the wire rope that is greater than the strength of the wire rope.
 The user must be careful to select a wire rope that has enough strength and length for the job.